-Salariin Kampuchea is a supplementary education programme set up at two schools in Siem Reap town.
+Salariin Kampuchea is a supplementary education programme set up in one school just outside Siem Reap town.
 Set up in 2003 by four dedicated European women it has flourished into a well attended school run by the very attentive and talented Mr. Ravy.

 Working closely with the team at Sangkheum Center for children they have devised a curriculum that students can benefit from daily life skill training next to the English and Computer lessons.